SineZHAN/deepALplus/README.md

       -g 0
 ```
 See `arguments.py` for more instructions.
-We have also construct a comparative survey based on DeepAL+.
+We have also constructed a comparative survey based on DeepAL+.
-Please refer [here](https://arxiv.org/pdf/2203.13450.pdf) for more details.
+Please refer to [here](https://arxiv.org/pdf/2203.13450.pdf) for more details.

 ## Citing

-If you use our code in your research or applications, please consider citing our paper.
+Please consider citing our paper if you use our code in your research or applications.

 ```
 @article{zhan2022comparative,